gprMax/gprMax/README.rst

 We recommend using Miniconda to install Python and the required Python packages for gprMax in a self-contained Python environment.
 Miniconda is a mini version of Anaconda which is a completely free Python distribution (including for commercial use and redistribution).
 It includes more than 300 of the most popular Python packages for science, math, engineering, and data analysis.

 * `Download and install Miniconda <http://conda.pydata.org/miniconda.html>`_.
-Choose the Python 3.x version for your platform (see the `Quick Install page <http://conda.pydata.org/docs/install/quick.html>`_ for help installing Miniconda)
+Choose the Python 3.x version for your platform.
+We recommend choosing the installation options to: install Miniconda only for your user account; add Miniconda to your PATH environment variable; and to register Miniconda Python as your default Python.
+See the `Quick Install page <http://conda.pydata.org/docs/install/quick.html>`_ for help installing Miniconda.
 * Open a Terminal (Linux/macOS) or Command Prompt (Windows) and run the following commands:

 .. code-block:: none